 Making Alkaline Water with Lemon

-Lemon is acidic, and it has a pH level of below 7.
-When you add it to water, fully metabolized and consumed, it will have an alkalizing effect.
 Thus, it will raise the pH level in the body, which is above 7, and it is now alkaline.
-This is why it is recommended to drink a glass of water with lemon every morning to power up our day.
+This is why drinking a glass of water with lemon every morning is recommended to power up our day.

 What is the Best pH Level for Drinking Water?